 So, the candidate across your desk is a high-energy, relational sales veteran.
 There’s not much about him you don’t like.
 It seems like he’s got everything you’re in the market for.
 Despite your strong feelings in favor of hiring, you want to be sure, so you run a “personality” assessment on him.
 It validates your thoughts.
 The personality assessment tells you he is aggressive, people-oriented and charming.
 It’s a match if you ever saw one, so you hire him.

 Then the unexpected happens — in nine months are you forced to let this same person go.
 Was the assessment wrong?
 Probably not.
 There are over 1000 assessment tools on the market today, and most of them accurately measure what they are designed to measure.
 The problem has is more one of depth than accuracy.
 Personality assessments simply do not go deep enough to answer the pertinent questions.
 Assessing someone’s behavior style will never give definitive answers to the questions “Will this candidate sell?” and “Why does this candidate sell?”

-Here are 2 things you need to measure with every sales candidate
+Here are two things you need to add to your hiring process:

 Decision-making capacity examines a salesperson’s ability to determine the best course of action that results in outcomes that meet your expectations.
 A sales candidate that has a great “Type A” personality may not be a good decision-maker.
 He may not be able to handle rejection, which can lead to prospecting reluctance.
 He may not have self-starting capacity, which means the sales manager will be constantly pushing him to make calls.
 Decision-making capacity actually overrides personality style, so even the most energetic, outgoing salesperson can be an underperformer if his decision-making capacity is limited.